-On this blog, I set out with five objectives in mind:
+Here at Kinky With A Twist, I set out with five objectives in mind:

-3. To promote sustainable, affordable and accessible kink for all.
+2. To promote sustainable, affordable and accessible kink for all.

-Here at Kinky With A Twist, we know how it feels to be segregated by society.
-Whether it’s due to physical appearance or our financial situation, there have been numerous occasions when things have not been as we would have hoped.
-We firmly believe that anyone who wants one, should have access to a safe, friendly and accepting BDSM community.
+Disabled people know how it feels to be segregated by society.
+Whether it’s due to limitations, stigma or even our financial situation alone, there have been numerous occasions when disabled people cannot access and enjoy the same facilities and services as our able-bodied peers.
+I firmly believe that anyone who wants access should be able to access to a safe, friendly and accepting BDSM community.

 3. To promote an acceptance of BDSM dynamics as part of the wider sexuality spectrum.

-One of my biggest frustrations comes in the term “expert”.
-With no consensus on materials to study to make anyone an expert in BDSM, I believe that the true experts are the individuals who have experienced the relevant topics for several months or years themselves.
-Rather than calling myself an expert, I like to discuss areas of interest from first-hand experiences from fifteen years within the BDSM community, calling upon clinical evidence to support an idea (where necessary) to do so.
+One of my biggest frustrations in the BDSM community comes in the term “expert”.
+With no consensus on materials to study to become an expert and no recognised qualifications to say that you’ve passed, I firmly believe that the true experts are the individuals who have lived the lifestyle for several months or years themselves.
+Rather than calling myself an expert, I like to discuss areas of interest by calling upon experiences from my fifteen years within the BDSM community, using further clinical evidence to support an idea (where necessary) to do so.

-6. Finally, I believe in providing an honest, accountable and easy-to-read blog.
+5. Finally, I believe in providing an honest, accountable and easy-to-read blog.

-By 31st December 2021, I aim to:
+By 31st December 2022, I aim to:

 ⚈ Have 600 fully-edited, proof-read blog posts up and running.